Are you a tradesperson? Join WE Pro

 The composition of teak oil will vary, but it is usually based upon a mixture of linseed oil, varnish, and mineral spirits (sometimes a small amount of pure tung oil is also included in the mix).

-Many types of teak oil provide a good protective barrier for timber products, but will often create a glossy sheen that – in our opinion – does not accentuate the beauty of hardwood timber.
+Many types of teak oil provide a protective barrier for timber products but will often create a glossy sheen that does not always accentuate the beauty of hardwood timber.

 Teak Oil